youssefm/blog/src/content/posts/transferring-cookies.md

 Set-Cookie: session=ABC123; ...
 ```

 response header to get the cookie transferred to the new domain.
 Now, this works - users will have their sessions transferred, but it comes with some unfortunate security implications.
 Session cookies are extremely sensitive from a security standpoint and you ideally never want them exposed as part of a URL.
 If the session is part of the URL exposed to a user, they could copy it, send a link to someone, and inadvertently share their session by doing so.
-You also run the risk of having these session tokens showing up in internal logs, where they don't belong.
-To mitigate these security risks, we implemented the following measures.
+You also run the risk of having these session tokens show up in internal logs, where they don't belong.
+To mitigate these security risks, we implemented a couple measures.

 ## Using an encrypted transfer token